TRIM25: Function

 TRIM25 plays a key role in the RIG-I signaling pathway.
 RIG-I is a cytosolic pattern recognition receptor that senses viral RNA.
 Following RNA recognition, the caspase recruitment domain (CARD) of RIG-I undergoes K(63)-linked ubiquitination by TRIM25.
 The RING and SPRY domains of TRIM25 mediate its interaction with RIG-I. IFN production then follows by an intracellular signaling pathway involving IRF3.
+Results obtained in human TRIM25 knock-out cells suggest that it may not play a key role in RIG-I activation.
+These studies revealed that another E3 ubiquitin ligase RIPLET (RNF135), not TRIM25, is sufficient to ubiquitinate and activate the RIG-I.

+TRIM25 has been shown to be an RNA-binding protein.
+TRIM25 binds RNAs (either single- or double-stranded) through an RNA-binding domain (RBD) residing in its C-terminal PRY/SPRY region in conjunction with CCD.
+RNA-binding appears to be important for TRIM25 ubiquitin ligase activity.
+Some data suggest that it can destabilise viral mRNA.

 Viral escape

 To avoid IFN production, the non structural protein (NS1) of influenza will interact with CCD domain of TRIM25 to block RIG-I ubiquitination.
 Some studies have shown that a deletion of the CCD domain of TRIM25 prevents the binding of NS1.
 Without this ubiquitination, there won’t be IFN production.